Employer of Record Romania

 Health Benefits – Under Romanian law, there are no mandatory insurance provisions for employees.
 It implies that employers are under no mandatory obligation to provide the same to their employees.
 However, they can choose to provide the benefits, but it is not mandatory.
 However, under the contribution for social security, the eligible employees can apply for health insurance giving them access to hospital care, ambulatory medical services, dental services, and intensive care.

-Pension – The pension income in Romania can start with the age of 60 for individuals computing a minimum contribution period of up to 15 years with their employer.
+Pension – The pension income in Romania can start at the age of 60 for individuals computing a minimum contribution period of up to 15 years with their employer.
 However, the entire period consists of 35 years for both men and women.

 The existing employee entitlement systems concerning tension are covered under three different schemes in Romania.